Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Quantitative description of the active quantum memory

-Obviously, the active quantum memory factors $M_I(t,t')$ and $M_E(t,t')$ directly changes the ion dynamics in the ion channel and then dominates the memory dynamics in the ion transport, in responding to the external time-varying voltages exerting on the ion channel.
+Obviously, the active quantum memory factors $M_\alpha(t,t')$ directly change the ion dynamics in the ion channel and then dominate the memory dynamics in the ion transport through the fluctuational memory kernel $\widetilde{g}_\alpha(t,t')$, in response to the external time-varying voltages exerted on the ion channel.
+Furthermore, the Fermi-Dirac distribution in the fluctuational memory kernel $\widetilde{g}_\alpha(t,t')$ can be rewritten in this form,